 Live sports betting allows you to make wagers on the game while it is happening.
 This option is available via online sportsbooks and sports betting apps.
 You aren’t able to track the odds and bet as quickly at sportsbooks in brick-and-mortar locations, making it pretty much impossible to participate in live betting.

 But what if you’re not too keen on betting in such a fast and furious manner?
 Is traditional online betting or live betting better?
 What are the advantages and disadvantages?
 We try to answer those questions and more below.

 Where can I bet on sports online in Ohio?

-Legal online sportsbooks are becoming more and more accessible as states continue to legalize sports betting.
+Legal online sportsbooks are becoming more and more accessible as states continue to legalize sports betting in Ohio.
 Now that Ohio has taken that step, soon you will be able to bet online here, as well.
 And sportsbooks launching in the state will need to be legal and regulated.

 Popular sports bets